 Many households in the UK are at risk of flooding.
-By planning, preparing, and making your property more resistant and resilient, you can aim to reduce the impact of flooding to yourself and your property.
+By planning, preparing and making your property more resilient, you can aim to reduce the impact of flooding.
 From creating a flood plan to dealing with insurance, there are many resources available to help you prepare for a flood and ease the recovery process that follows.

-Planning ahead for flooding will ensure that you can respond to the incident in the most efficient way.
-You can do this by creating a basic plan of action, checking your insurance covers flooding, signing up to receive flood alerts and warnings (alternative warnings are available if you aren’t eligible) and understanding who’s responsible for managing flood risk.
+Planning ahead for flooding will ensure that you can respond to the incident in the most efficient and effective way.
+You can do this by creating a basic plan of action, checking that your insurance covers flooding, signing up to receive flood alerts and warnings (alternative warnings are available if you aren’t eligible) and understanding who’s responsible for managing flood risk.
 Download our ‘How to reduce the impact of flooding’ resource here for more information on how to become more prepared and more resilient to the potential impacts a flood can have.

-When buying a house, you should always consider the flood risk to the area and to the property.
+When buying or moving into a house, you should always consider the flood risk to the area and to the property.
 If you are unsure whether the property is located in a flood risk area, you can check the property’s long term risk of flooding using this map.

 If you live in a an area at risk of flooding, it’s a good idea to make a flood plan, even if it has never happened before.
-It ensures that when receiving a flood alert or warning you know what actions to take, you can deploy any temporary flood resistance measures efficiently, and you are best prepared to protect your property and belongings from the impacts of flooding.
+It ensures that when receiving a flood alert or warning you know what actions to take, you can deploy any temporary property flood resilience measures efficiently and you are best prepared to protect your property and belongings from the impacts of flooding.

 You can download a printable version of a flood plan here.
-The document contains a pre-populated flood plan and a blank flood plan which you can complete and keep in a suitable, easy-to-see place in case a friend, relative or neighbour may need to find it in your absence.
-Take a look at our household flood plan template for ideas of steps to consider.
+The document contains a pre-populated flood plan and a blank flood plan which you can complete and keep in a suitable, easy to find place in case a friend, relative or neighbour may need to find it in your absence.

-As part of your flood plan it is a good idea to sign up for free flood alerts and warnings from the Environment Agency which can be received by call, text or email by more than one individual for the household.
-It is important to understand what the different warnings mean as you can use them as a trigger to put your plan into place at the right time.
+As part of your flood plan it is a good idea to sign up for free flood alerts and warnings from the Environment Agency.
+This service can deliver flood alerts and warnings to multiple household members via call, text, or email.
+It is important to understand what the different warnings mean as you can use them as a trigger to put your plan into action at the right time.
 If you’re not eligible to sign up for Environment Agency Flood Alerts and Warnings, you can consider alternative flood warnings.

-Flooding to low lying land and roads is possible – Stay vigilant and make early preparations for a potential flood.
+‘Flood Alert’ – Flooding to low lying land and roads is possible.
+Stay vigilant and make early preparations for a potential flood.
 Prepare to act on your flood plan.

 Actions to consider at a flood alert stage:

-Flooding is expected – Immediate action is required to protect yourself and your property.
+‘Flood Warning’ – Flooding is expected.
+Immediate action is required to protect yourself and your property.
 Put your flood plan into action.

 Actions to consider at a flood warning stage:

-Severe flooding is expected – Significant risk to life and property.
+Severe Flood Warning – Severe flooding is expected.
+Significant risk to life and property.
 Prepare to evacuate and cooperate with emergency services.
 Evacuate.

 At severe flood warning stage: